qfpl/applied-fp-course/FUTURE_PLANS.md

   * Shouldn't they just come up in testing?
   * I'm sure there are other points here, some Haskell applications are built not to care about these sorts of errors.

 * Discuss how you might implement logging ?
 Leave as exercise.

 N - BOSS FIGHT - A
 ---
-Replace the stringly DB layer with something better:
+Replace the DB layer with something better:
 - [Selda](https://selda.link/)
 - [Tisch](https://github.com/k0001/tisch)
 - [Opaleye](https://hackage.haskell.org/package/opaleye)